wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 { path: '', component: HomeComponent, pathMatch: 'full' },
 ```

-Also, import the OktaCallbackComponent from Okt''s Angular SDK and add the callback route to the app component:
+Also, import the OktaCallbackComponent from Okta's Angular SDK and add the callback route to the app component:

 ```ts
 { path: 'implicit/callback', component: OktaCallbackComponent }